kapouer/dom-tag-template-literal/README.md

 document.body.appendChild(document.adoptNode(frag))
 ```

-It can also be added to all documents:
+It can also be added to all documents, exactly like the standalone version:

 ```javascript
 Document.prototype.dom = require('dom-template-strings')